-Except for the unusually long flood closures, which were beyond the control of responders, there did not appear to be any particular corridor locations on I-70 or I-44 that were locations of recurring long-term incidents.
-MoDOT continues to work with all emergency responders to minimize the delay caused by closures on our Interstate system.
+During this review period there did not appear to be any particular corridor locations on I-70 or I-44 that appeared to be locations of reoccurring long term incidents.
+MoDOT continues to work with all Emergency Responders to minimize the delay caused by closures on our Interstate system.